 They can also be incredibly grounding.
-They give us a sense of purpose and are comforting during times of chaos (hello, 2020).
-There’s also research to suggest that routines and rituals can help us manage anxiety levels, which have often been higher than normal this year.
+They give us a sense of purpose and are comforting during times of chaos.
+There’s also research to suggest that routines and rituals can help us manage anxiety levels.

 Having a particular routine also means that we allocate time to things which are important to us, and get necessary tasks done.

 Are you sold yet?
 I hope so, because the next thing I’m going to suggest is that you make an effort to maintain some aspects of your daily routine during the festive season.

 Hear me out…I’m not suggesting that you continue working or set your alarm for 6:30am over Christmas (!), but I am advocating keeping the activities which benefit your mind, body and gut.

 Here’s why.
 Over the festive season, our usual routines and habits can easily go out the window.
 As lovely as that can be (a lie-in is always welcome), it also means the things which keep us grounded can be side-lined.

 We might even find ourselves returning to work feeling frazzled and foggy come January after a few too many snowballs and sausage rolls, rather than rested, connected and ready to face a new year.
 And once you’re out of a good habit, it can be harder to return to it.

 So with that in mind, have a think about which parts of your routine you find beneficial, and how you can keep them up over Christmas (with some added sparkle, if required!)

 There’s nothing more festive than an afternoon (or three!) spent watching Christmas movies, but try to factor in movement each day that makes you feel good - it’s a great tonic for your mental and physical health.